Byte (dinghy): Byte CII

 The Byte was updated in 2004 with the development of a fully battened sail and two piece carbon-fibre mast.
 This CII rig has a slightly larger sail made of mylar and similar in appearance to the 29er sails.
 The new rig is designed to be self-depowering and was a welcome update to the previous byte rig.
 The inspiration for the new rig and sail was to create an out-of-the-box, cost effective, women's and youth boat.
-These developments give a speed improvement reflected in the Byte CII's Portsmouth Yardstick of 1129 and D-PN of 91.4.
+These developments give a speed improvement reflected in the Byte CII's Portsmouth Yardstick of 1123 and D-PN of 91.4.

+Byte CI

+The Byte CI acts as an alternative for the CI in heavy weather or for lighter sailors.
+It's Portsmouth Yardstick number was 1223 as of 2026.

 Fleets

-Although the Byte class operates on numerous continents, its largest fleets in Canada, Singapore, Bermuda, Great Britain and Switzerland.
+Although the Byte class operates on numerous continents, its largest fleets have historically been in Canada, Singapore, Bermuda, Great Britain and Switzerland.

+The class is no longer recognised by World Sailing, with very few sailors and active class accoiations around the world.
+The 2025 British Nationals that were scheduled to take place on Hayling Island were cancelled due to lack of entrants.
+The last Byte national championship to be held anywhere in the world took place in July 2024 at Weymouth and Portland National Sailing Academy in England.
+10 boats competed in the event with Duncan Glen winning the CII and Jessica Skelding winning the all junior CI event.